chrischow/rokr/dev/README.md

 | `useGraphSettings` | Hook to generate graph settings. |

 ## B. `shared`
-This folder comprises components that are shared across 2 or more top-level components.
+This folder comprises components that are shared across 2 or more components.
+Any reference to another component will always go to the `shared` folder`.

 ### Components